The lessons of “Keep the Aspidistra Flying” for millennials

 I live a mile away from Breitscheidplatz in Berlin, where 12 people were killed on Monday night after a lorry drove into a Christmas market.
 I could hear church bells ringing, odd at that time, and then my phone began to vibrate.

 Peace Train in the Age of Donald Trump

 Twelve days after the election of Donald Trump, I went to see Yusuf/ Cat Stevens in Soho, London.
 I suspect I was not alone in wondering what he would have to say about a President-elect who has called for “a total and complete shutdown of Muslims entering the United States.”

-Colson Whitehead’s The Underground Railroad won the National Book Award on Wednesday night.
+Touring Trump’s America on Colson Whitehead’s Underground Railroad Colson Whitehead’s The Underground Railroad won the National Book Award on Wednesday night.
 In his acceptance speech he told us, “We’re happy in here; outside is the blasted hellhole wasteland of Trumpland.
 Be kind to everybody.
 Make art and fight the power.”
-Not only was this apt for the evening, but it also describes the…

 I saw Leonard Cohen in September 2012 at the Waldbühne in Berlin, a Nazi-built amphitheater only two years younger than himself.
 He was 78 at the time, and he sang for three and a half hours, including, shortly before the end, “First we Take Manhattan,” at which the crowd devotedly shouted the next line, “Then we take Berlin!”